Windows Service Update Server (WSUS) will patch the Windows OS (Windows 10, Windows 11, etc).

 si .\WakeOnLan LanOnly -verbose

-(Disabled | LanOnly | WlanOnly | LanWlan | LanWithPXEoot)
+(Disabled | LanOnly | WlanOnly | LanWlan | LanWithPXEoot) - set the DEEPSLEEP to disabled.

 gi .\DeepSleepCtrl